-Part of pool maintenance is regularly checking the chemistry and keeping a healthy pH, alkalinity, calcium, and free chlorine or bromine levels.
+Part of your swimming pool maintenance checklist is regularly checking the chemistry and keeping a healthy pH, alkalinity, calcium, and free chlorine or bromine levels.
 If these numbers are badly skewed, immediate work is needed.
-Check out our guide on swimming pool chemistry to learn how to do the appropriate checks.
+Check out my guide on swimming pool chemistry to learn how to do the appropriate checks.

 Cloudy or Murky Water

-Cloudy water indicates chemical imbalance and a lot of particles in your pool.
-It can be a sign of heavy rain, lack of sunlight, lack of sufficient filtration, or poor water circulation.
+Cloudy water indicates a chemical imbalance and a lot of particles in your pool.
+It can be a sign of heavy rain, lack of sunlight, insufficient filtration, or poor water circulation.
 Time to do something about it!
-Read our guide on clearing cloudy pool water to learn how to clear everything up.
+Read my guide on clearing cloudy pool water to learn how to clear everything up.

-Unhealthy pool water can be other colors than green.
+Unhealthy pool water can be colors other than green.
 The most common is brown or yellowish.
-This can be from the growth of brown algae or from other contaminants in the pool.
-Any change in color is a serious sign that something is out of order and needs to be corrected.
+This can be from brown algae growth or other contaminants in the pool.
+Any color change is a serious sign that something is out of order and needs to be corrected.

 Bubbles or Foam

-This means your water has enough contaminants that it is able to keep long-term bubbles due to having strong surface tension.
-This can be caused by substances like lotions, sunblock, soaps etc. in the pool; from a high concentration of bacteria in the pool; from a chemical imbalance or having way too many chemicals in the pool, or from clogged filters.
+Having too many bubbles or a layer of pool foam means your water has enough contaminants to keep long-term bubbles due to strong surface tension.
+This can be caused by substances like lotions, sunblock, soaps, etc. in the pool; from a high concentration of bacteria in the pool; from a chemical imbalance or having way too many chemicals in the pool, or from clogged filters.

 Living Organisms in the Pool

-Uncared for pools can become breeding grounds not only for bacteria but for creatures like mosquito larvae, water beetles, or other small life forms.
+Uncared for pools can become breeding grounds for bacteria and creatures like mosquitoes, larvae, water beetles, or other small life forms.
 Do not swim in a pool where you see small things wiggling in the water.
 Seek professional assistance.

 Have questions about any of these issues?
-Shoot us a message and we’ll be happy to help.
+Shoot me a message, and I’ll be happy to help.